Cistron/cistron.github.io/splats/figure1.md

 ![Adjust the black and white point in the histogram]({{ "/splats/images/figure1/fig3.png" | absolute_url }})

 Adjusting levels is an irreversible process in `GIMP`.
-If you are unhappy with your results, delete the offending layer (select it and click the little trash-can icon) and start anew.
-Do not readjust, as this may create banding and other artefacts such as banding or halos in your gel image.
+If you are unhappy with your results, delete the offending layer (select it and click the little `rubbish-bin icon`) and start anew.
+Do not readjust, as this may create banding or halo artefacts in your gel image.

-Once you are happy with your settings, export the image as a `.tif` image via the menu `File > Export As...`.
+Once you are happy with your settings, export the image as a `.tif` file via the menu `File > Export As...`.
 Use a descriptive name such as `gel_inverted_contrast.tif`.

 <p class="message">Never overwrite original research images!
 Some journals even require them for authentication purposes.</p>